-On January 6, 2017 the funds in the Trust Account were invested in U.S. government treasury bills, which matured on April 6, 2017.
-On April 6, 2017 the funds in the Trust Account were reinvested in U.S. government treasury bills, which matured on July 6, 2017.
-On July 6, 2017, the funds in the Trust Account were reinvested in U.S government treasury bills, which matured on August 3, 2017.
-On August 3, 2017 the funds in the Trust Account were reinvested in U.S. government treasury bills, maturing on August 31, 2017, until the earlier of (i) the consummation of the Business Combination and (ii) the Company's failure to consummate a Business Combination within the prescribed time.
+As of January 1, 2018 the funds in the Trust Account were invested in a qualified Money Market Fund within the meaning of section 2(a)(16) of the Investment Company Act of 1940.
+On March 8, 2018 the funds in the Trust Account were invested in U.S. government treasury bills, which matured on April 5, 2018.
+On April 5, 2018 the funds in the Trust Account were reinvested in U.S. government treasury bills, which matured on May 3, 2018.
+On May 3, 2018, the funds in the Trust Account were reinvested in U.S. government treasury bills, maturing on May 31, 2018.
+The funds in the Trust Account will continue to be invested in U.S. government treasury bills, or other similar investments until the earlier of (i) the consummation of the business combination and (ii) the Company's failure to consummate a business combination within the prescribed time.
 Placing funds in the Trust Account may not protect those funds from third-party claims against the Company.
 Although the Company will seek to have all vendors, service providers (other than its independent auditors), prospective target businesses or other entities it engages execute agreements with the Company waiving any claim of any kind in or to any monies held in the Trust Account, there is no guarantee that such persons will execute such agreements.
 The Sponsor has agreed that it will be liable to the Company under certain circumstances if and to the extent any claims by such persons reduce the amount of funds in the Trust Account below a specified threshold.
 The Company has not independently verified whether the Sponsor has sufficient funds to satisfy its indemnity obligations and believes that the Sponsor's only assets are securities of the Company.
 Therefore, the Sponsor may not be able to satisfy those obligations should they arise.
 The remaining net proceeds (not held in the Trust Account) may be used to pay for business, legal and accounting due diligence on prospective acquisitions and continuing general and administrative expenses as well as any taxes.
-The balance in the Trust Account as of June 30, 2017 was \$310,961,653, of this amount \$586,653 was accrued interest.
+The balance in the Trust Account as of March 31, 2018 was \$313,521,090, of this amount \$318,997 was accrued interest.